 ♥ First thing first start with YOU!
 Be the change you want to see in the world!
 Start by buying only cruelty-free & vegan cosmetics and body/face/hair care products.

 ♥ Spread the world!
-Let your friends and family know about animal testing and shopping cruelty-free.
+Let your friends and family know about animal testing.
 The more people know and become educated, the closer we are to an animal testing free world.

 Feel free to leave a comment down below or come and say hello!